chancesweetser/Weather-Tracker/README.md

 [Getting Started with TestCafe](https://devexpress.github.io/testcafe/documentation/getting-started/)

-Here are a couple of ways to use TestCafe in the cmd for this project:
+Here are a couple of ways to use TestCafe in the terminal for this project:
 ```
 testcafe edge test.js
 testcafe edge test.js -t "Weather Fetch Test"